mrdcvlsc/analyse-pgn/README.md

 cd C:/Users/%USERNAME%/Downloads/analyse-pgn
 ```

-5. Now you can **start analysing** pgn games now, type ```apgn``` then press **space**, then open the folder where you pgn files are located, the copy-paste the path to the command line, then press **space** again, then input which color you want to analyse; W for white, B for black, and A for both colors.
+5. Now you can **start analysing** pgn games, type ```apgn``` then press **space**, then open the folder where your pgn files are located, then copy-paste the path of the pgn file to the command line, then press **space** again, then input which color you want to analyse; W for white, B for black, and A for both colors.

 the command should look like the example below:

 ```
-apgn C:/Userts/%USERNAME%/Downloads/yourChessGame.pgn W
+apgn C:/Users/%USERNAME%/Downloads/yourChessGame.pgn W
 ```

 let us say for example you downloaded a pgn from one of your online games... let's call that pgn file **yourChessGame.pgn**